Not in Front of the Children: Reception

 Not in Front of the Children received the 2002 Eli M. Oboler Award from the American Library Association.
 It was recognized as the "best published work" on the subject of intellectual freedom.
 Booklist called it an in-depth analysis of a hotly debated topic.
 Analyzing the book's appropriateness for young adults, Booklist concluded there was a great deal in the work to stimulate discussion between adults and adolescents.

 Publishers Weekly reviewed the book favorably, and questioned whether Edward Lear would have been surprised to find his 1867 poem "The Owl and the Pussycat" had been censored from school library computer access due to online filters restricting users from reading anything containing the word "pussy".
-The review wrote that the Heins powerfully argued that the notion of safeguarding youths from potential corruption had gone too far in the United States.
+The review wrote that Heins powerfully argued that the notion of safeguarding youths from potential corruption had gone too far in the United States.
 Publishers Weekly concluded the author's thesis was a key work within the fields of both child psychology and civil liberties.

 In its review, the Library Journal said the work by Heins reflected a thorough investigation of the subject matter and presented a good overview of the chronology of censorship.
 The review concluded the author's thesis that censorship under the guise of helping children caused more harm than good was a sound one.
 Library Journal recommended the book both for academic libraries as well as public libraries, and called a lecture by the author on her book "a must".
 School Library Journal wrote that the book was timely due to the fact that there were significant issues of censorship being reported.
 School Library Journal praised Heins for her high level of studious effort preparing the work, and recommended it for all those involved in issues surrounding freedom of expression.
 The journal said academia had been waiting for such a valuable resource for a significant period of time.
 The review concluded it was quite impressive that Heins kept to an objective viewpoint throughout discussions of censorship in her monograph.